On the volume functions and the cohomology rings of special weight varieties of type A: Applications to the topology of weight varieties

 where $\partial_{i}=\frac{\partial}{\partial q_{i}}$ for $1\leq i \leq l$.
 By Lemma 2.5, we have the relations

 By Theorem 3.8, these are all relations in $H^{*}(\mathcal{M}_{T};\mathbb{R})$.
 Thus, we have

 \end{proof}

-\begin{rem} In Theorem 3.9, we consider the special case, that is, $\lambda-\mu$ is in the nice chamber.
-In [G], a presentation of the cohomology ring of $\mathcal{M}_{T}$ is given for general $\mu$ in the case $G=SU(l+1)$ and $n=1$.
-It is interesting to compare the result in Theorem 3.9 with the presentation in [G]. \end{rem}
+\begin{remark} In Theorem 3.9, we consider the special case, where $\lambda-\mu$ is in the nice chamber.
+In [6], a presentation of the cohomology ring of $\mathcal{M}_{T}$ is given for general $\mu$ in the case $G=SU(l+1)$ and $n=1$.
+It is interesting to compare the result in Theorem 3.9 with the presentation in [6]. \end{remark}